On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: Introduction

 \begin{definition} The \emph{Hermitian adjacency matrix} of $\Phi$, denoted $A(\Phi)$, is a Hermitian complex matrix defined as

 \end{definition}

-The investigation the spectral properties of this matrix has long been a hot topic in the field.
+Spectral properties of Hermitian adjacency matrices of complex unit gain graphs have been studied in several settings.
 For some fundamental spectral results regarding this matrix, the reader may refer to~\cite{Mehatari2022}.
 Among all spectral invariants, \emph{graph energy}, which was introduced by Gutman~\cite{Gutman1978} is of great importance as it links the spectrum of a graph to its structural properties and has deep connections with mathematical chemistry.
-This concept was originally developed for undirected graph and has been generalized to the case of complex unit gain graphs; see~\cite{Belardo2023} for reference.
+This concept was originally developed for undirected graphs and has been generalized to the case of complex unit gain graphs; see~\cite{Belardo2023} for reference.

 \begin{definition} The \emph{energy} of $\Phi$ is defined as

 where $\lambda_1,\dots,\lambda_n$ are the eigenvalues of $A(\Phi)$, which are real since $A(\Phi)$ is Hermitian. \end{definition}